Update – What is the Best Exercise for Thyroid Disease?August 20, 2018

 Understanding Diets: The Basics

-First, let me preface this by saying that there are many folks who have done keto diets and had legitimate benefits to their health.
+First, let me preface this by saying that there are many folks who have done keto diets and had legitimate benefits.
 There are stories of those who have:

 - Lost weight